Hecht's: Washington stores

 The Hechts opened a store in Washington on March 20, 1896, which moved to a grand glass and marble store at the corner of 7th and F Streets Northwest, in Washington, D.C.'s downtown shopping district, in November 1925.
 Alexander Hecht directed the Washington part of the business for the family.

 Hecht's was the first store in Washington to offer national brands.
 It also boasted the first parking garage and first elevator.
 Its relatively open policies made it popular among African-Americans as well as the white populace.

 A tour of Norman Rockwell's Four Freedoms paintings, intended to rally support for the Allied cause in World War II and the purchase of war bonds, premiered at the store in 1943.

 In July 1951, a mixed race group began to picket outside the store, protesting racial segregation in the store's cafeteria.
 The offending policy was changed in January of the following year.

 Hecht's moved its flagship store to a new building in downtown Washington in 1985.
 The former Hecht Company main building, now across from the Capital One Arena, was extensively renovated and reopened in 2003 as Terrell Place, honoring Mary Church Terrell's role in desegregating that and other public accommodations in Washington.

 Hecht's operated the last local department store in downtown Washington, in a structure at the corner of 12th and G Streets NW built in 1985 and renovated in 2003.
-Converted to Macy's location in September 2006, the building has a direct entrance to the Metro Center station of the Washington Metro.
+Converted to a Macy's location in September 2006, the building has a direct entrance to the Metro Center station of the Washington Metro.